discretize/discretize-guides/builds/revenant/power-renegade/index.md

 **Greatsword Skills:**

-- <Skill name="Mist Swing"/> - The auto-attack chain cleaves up to 5 targets and provides <Condition name="Vulnerability"/> on the second and third attacks in the chain.
-The third attack also applies <Condition name="Chilled"/>
+- <Skill name="Mist Swing"/> - Complete auto-attack chain whenever possible.
+Third attack also applies <Condition name="Chilled"/>
-- <Skill name="Mist Unleashed"/> - High damage skill with low cooldown and energy cost, also applies <Condition name="Vulnerability"/>.
+- <Skill name="Mist Unleashed"/> - Use off cooldown.
-- <Skill name="Phantom's Onslaught"/> - A movement skill that will rush you toward your target and apply <Condition name="Chilled"/>.
+- <Skill name="Phantom's Onslaught"/> - Used as a gap closer and filler skill.
-- <Skill name="Imperial Guard"/> - A 2 second block.
-Once used, the flip skill <Skill name="True Strike"/> is useable.
-This will deal increased damage per attack blocked.
+- <Skill name="Imperial Guard"/> - A 2 second block that can be used in place of <Boon name="Aegis"/>, increasing damage per attack blocked.
-- <Skill name="Eternity's Requiem"/> - High damage skill that will hit at least 5 times.
-Each time the skill hits a damage reduction of 10% is applied for the next hit.
+- <Skill name="Eternity's Requiem"/> - High damage skill.
+Use as soon as possible when weapon swapping.

-**Sword Skills:**
+**Sword Skills:** MARK

 - <Skill name="Preparation Thrust"/> - The auto-attack chain cleaves and provides <Condition name="Vulnerability"/> on the two first attacks.
 The third attack creates an exploding rift on up to three targets, with each explosion hitting three targets.
 Potentially hitting nine times.
 - <Skill name="Chilling Isolation"/> - High damage skill with low cooldown and energy cost, also provides <Condition name="Chilled"/>.
 The second attack deals increased damage to isolated enemies.